Here you will find a wide variety of resources, information about the LGBTQ+ community at Missouri S&T, and ways to get involved.

 Allies are some of the most effective and powerful voices of the LGBT movement.
 Not only do allies help people in the coming-out process, they also help others understand the importance of equality, fairness, acceptance and mutual respect.

-Miner Wellness provides services to help you strengthen your well-being by reinforcing healthy habits and showing you how to reduce the impact of high-risk behavior.
-Services include distribution of condoms, dental dams, and LGBTQ+ inclusive information on HIV/STI services and resources.
+Student Health provides services to help you strengthen your well-being by reinforcing healthy habits and showing you how to reduce the impact of high-risk behavior.
+Services include distribution of condoms, dental dams, and information on HIV/STI services and resources.
 Anonymous STI testing is also available.

 These restrooms are all person, all access restrooms made available for ALL members of the S&T community.